masonrhayes/BayesianDoubleML.jl/docs/src/user_guide.md

 ### MCMC (NUTS)

-MCMC using the No-U-Turn Sampler provides exact posterior inference and is recommended for small-to-medium datasets.
+MCMC using the No-U-Turn Sampler provides great posterior inference and is recommended for small-to-medium datasets or where fitting time is not a large concern.

 ```julia
 # Default NUTS settings